-Now I can’t get enough of what my foodie friend Waz would describe as New Age ramen, and even though there will be stuff in that ramen bowl, which you’d hardly encounter in Japan, the basics (the broth, the egg and the charshu) are excellent and bear witness of the fact that Ivan Ramen definitely masters the ramen fundamentals.
+I just can’t get enough of what my foodie friend Waz would describe as New Age ramen, and even though there will be stuff in that ramen bowl, which you’d hardly encounter in Japan (except for Ivan Ramen’s Japan branch), the basics (the broth, the egg and the charshu) are excellent and bear witness of the fact that Ivan Ramen definitely masters the ramen fundamentals.
 I guess it’s like abstract painting?
 You have to know the basics before adding your twist.

 The restaurant is really tiny, and in the evening, people are lining up out on the street, but contrary to most Japanese ramen shops, Ivan Ramen takes reservations, so do yourself a favor and make sure to reserve a seat in advance.